 Lirone Losoff, ALMFT

-I work with individuals, couples, families, and other relationship systems navigating disconnection, conflict, or the protective walls that can arise when old pain gets stirred.
-Together, we explore how to shift patterns that no longer serve and move toward more connected, intentional relationships—including the one you have with yourself.
+I work with individuals, couples, families, and other relationship systems navigating disconnection, conflict, anxiety, burnout, or the protective walls that can arise when old pain gets stirred.
+Together, we work with the deeper patterns beneath these experiences, creating space for more connected, intentional relationships — including the one you have with yourself.

 I’m Level 3 trained in IFS and trained in IFIO, the relational model of IFS.
 In our work, we’ll meet what’s happening in your day-to-day and use it as a doorway to deeper healing.